 The Trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Approved by order of the members of the board of Trustees on 18 December 2019 and signed on its behalf by:
+Approved by order of the members of the board of Trustees and signed on its behalf by:

-J Greaves Chair of Trustees
+J Greaves Chair of Trustees Date: